 In block transfer mode, it releases the bus after transfer of one block, and in burst mode, after completion of the transfer.
-However, in the event of external bus release request, which have a higher priority than the DMAC, the bus may be transferred to the bus master even if block or burst transfer is in progress.
+However, in the event of an EXDMAC or external bus release request, which have a higher priority than the DMAC, the bus may be transferred to the bus master even if block or burst transfer is in progress.